shivanidoshi26/Interactive-Lab-Hub/Lab 4/README.md

 **b.
 Make a video of your paper display in action.**

 **c.
 Explain the rationale for the design.** (e.g. Does it need to be a certain size or form or need to be able to be seen from a certain distance?)

+I designed this interactive piggybank to be box-like and small, so that it could sit on your desk or in some space and not take up too much room.
+It does not need to be noticed from a distance, and can easily be placed in any part of your room (whatever you want or are comfortable with).
+The entire device (without any money added) should not weigh a lot because the coins that will be added to the box will end up causing the entire thing to become quite heavy.
+Therefore, the aim of the design was to create a small, lightweight, non-obstructive box to store all the wires and technology that it contains.

 ### Part D
 ### Materiality